androidx/androidx/development/diagnose-build-failure/classifications/subsequent-success.md

     C) You could run the build in a loop, in hopes of reproducing the error again

+    D) You could upload a build scan for a failure from the build server via development/publishScan.sh

+       Build scans sometimes have different information than error logs.

+       Build scans can also be directly compared using Develocity (the server that hosts them)

   The state of your build could be different from when you started your previous build

     Running the failing build may have deleted the problematic state (cleared caches etc)